 Camp Aloha is for children ages 6-17 who have experienced the death of a loved one within the last 24 months.
 The annual camp provides a time of structured activities and play which helps the children realize they are not alone in their grief experience.
-Our next overnight camp will be held at the new Ebenezer Retreat Center in Rincon from April 30-May 2, 2021.
+Our next overnight camp will be held at the new Ebenezer Retreat Center in Rincon from April 29-May 1, 2022.
 There is a nominal non-refundable registration fee of $25 per child, with scholarships available.
 Please complete the camper application here.
-(For information regarding volunteering, contact a bereavement counselor at 912.303.9442 or fill out the volunteer application at this link.)

 - Or watch this poignant 11-minute documentary filmed during our 2015 overnight weekend camp by CCTV America.

 Camps are underwritten through the generosity of Southern Motors and of community donors.
-Due to the coronavirus pandemic, Camp Aloha 2020 – which would have been our 25th gathering – was unable to happen.
+Due to the coronavirus pandemic, Camp Aloha 2020 and 2021 were unable to happen.
 Watch as our wonderful volunteers share memories here.

 Full Circle has received a generous grant from new York Life Foundation to help children impacted by homicide.
-Find our more about the “We the Living” neighborhood-based grief support for children affected by gun violence in Chatham County in this document (the winning nomination for a 2018 Georgia Medical Society Helathcare Hero Award) or reach us at 912.303.9442.
+Find our more about the “We the Living” neighborhood-based grief support for children affected by gun violence in Chatham County in this document (the winning nomination for a 2018 Georgia Medical Society Healthcare Hero Award) or reach us at (912) 303-9442.